anagmrebelo/Academy_Wordle/README.md

 **Process:** Use the feedback from previous guesses to eliminate possibilities and make educated guesses in subsequent attempts.

 **Winning:** If you guess the word correctly within five attempts, you win the game!

+## Possible improvements
+Remove the guessing word from list of possible 5-letter-words for following games within same session Fetch or store all-5-words in a more efficent way